Find Trade Colleges

 15% Freshmen Loans

-There are 7,564 students at Waubonsee in total, 2,275 are full-time undergraduates.
+The total student population at Waubonsee Community College is 7,564, which includes 2,275 full-time undergraduates.
 The school has a student-to-faculty ratio of 20 to 1.

-Approximately 15% of the students who attend this school take out loans.
+15% of Waubonsee students take out loans to afford college costs.
 The typical student loan amount is $3,169 a year.
 Waubonsee has a 2.3% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from Waubonsee is $35,592.